Inns & Outdoors: Itinerary

 There’s no better place to immerse yourself in history than the nation’s oldest city, where a walk outdoors is a step back in time.

 When you stay at a historic inn in the nation’s oldest city, such as St. Francis Inn or The Collector Luxury Inn & Gardens you’re already starting off in another time, another era.
 These historic inns each have their own ambiance and story, but they all share a common love of old fashioned hospitality and graciousness, which usually means an amazing breakfast in a courtyard, on a balcony or a wraparound porch.
-Be sure to take advantage of their “Summer Sundays” packages if you visit between June and September.
+Be sure to take advantage of their Nights of Lights packages if you visit between November and January.

 Florida’s Historic Coast enjoys mild weather that makes being in the outdoors a breeze year-round, especially if you like dining al fresco.
 Stop by the Island Beach Grill and enjoy a picnic at Anastasia State Park.
 After spending a fun-filled day on St. Augustine Beach, prepare for a leisurely sunset cruise on Schooner Freedom, a 76-foot tall ship offering stunning views of the ancient city from the water.
 If you can’t get enough of the outdoors, dining on fresh local-caught seafood at O.C.
 White’s Seafood & Spirits under twinkling lights will delight.
 How do you top that?
 How does some live music and a glass of wine in a secret garden sound?
 A short walk to Casa de Vino 57 on Treasury Street is as charming as it gets.